 The primary appeal of planting this evergreen shrub into your garden is the eye-popping, head-turning splashes of color it produces during springtime.
 Placing a dozen of these bushes together provides a broad sweep of color.

-Many gardeners tend to combine evergreen Azaleas with the deciduous ones.
+Many gardeners tend to combine evergreen Azaleas with deciduous ones.
 While the evergreen variety sports thicker, leathery leaves, the deciduous Azaleas come with softer, more delicate leaves.

 No roundup of best evergreen shrubs is complete without Boxwood.
 These plants are ideal for any front yard.
 Not only are they easy to grow, but also tend to maintain an attractive, uniform growing pattern.